jwhite96/Discord-Bot/README.md

 #### Hello There!
 Thank You For Viewing This GitHub Repo!

 Battle Bets is a discord bot capable of creating "bets" with friends.
 These bets can be anything you can think of.
 Two or more users agree on a bet that someone created, later returning and confirming the result.
 But what are you betting with?
 A fake currency of-course!
-This bot is designed to be friendly interactive experience for discord users.
+This bot is designed to be friendly interactive experience for Discord users.

 ## Contributors:
 #### Repo Owner / Programmer : James White